balanced/www.balancedpayments.com/contents/open-company.md

   calloutSubtitle: Software Engineer, Artsy
   calloutTitle: Why we use Balanced<br />for payments

+balancedUsesGithub:
+  body: Hear how Balanced is using GitHub to promote openness and transparency.

 openSourceContributions:
   title: Open source contributions
   bodyHeader: Balanced has open sourced many of<br />its development projects with amazing contributions from the community.<br />Want to help?
 Click on a project below<br />to contribute.